privacyguides/privacyguides.org/docs/email.md

 **Minimum to Qualify:**

-- Must self-host analytics (no Google Analytics, Adobe Analytics, etc).
+- Must self-host analytics (no Google Analytics, Adobe Analytics, etc.).
 The provider's site must also comply with [DNT (Do Not Track)](https://en.wikipedia.org/wiki/Do_Not_Track) for those who wish to opt-out.

 Must not have any marketing which is irresponsible:

 - Claims of "unbreakable encryption."
 Encryption should be used with the intention that it may not be secret in the future when the technology exists to crack it.
 - Making guarantees of protecting anonymity 100%.
 When someone makes a claim that something is 100% it means there is no certainty for failure.
 We know people can quite easily deanonymize themselves in a number of ways, e.g.:

-- Reusing personal information e.g. (email accounts, unique pseudonyms, etc) that they accessed without anonymity software (Tor, VPN, etc)
+- Reusing personal information e.g. (email accounts, unique pseudonyms, etc.) that they accessed without anonymity software (Tor, VPN, etc.)
 - [Browser fingerprinting](https://en.wikipedia.org/wiki/Device_fingerprint#Browser_fingerprint)

 **Best Case:**